-Glass shower doors with visible soap scum, hard water stains or mildew can make your bathroom look dingy and dull—and promote the growth of mold.
-Even in the largest bathrooms, shower doors account for a good chunk of your “wall space” and can enhance or detract from your bathroom’s looks.
-That’s why shower doors are designed not only to keep the water in the shower but to add a decorative touch to the space.
+Glass shower doors coated with soap scum, water stains, and mildew can make your bathroom look dingy and dull—and promote the growth of mold.
+In most residential bathrooms, shower doors account for a good chunk of wall space and can enhance or detract from your bathroom’s looks.
+That’s why shower doors are designed to keep the water in the shower and add a decorative touch to the space.

-For light buildup on glass shower doors, moisten dryer sheets and use them to cut through soap scum and newer hard water stains.
-Mr. Clean’s Magic Erasers also work really well for removing grime and residue from your shower doors, tile and more.
+For light buildup on glass shower doors, moisten dryer sheets and use them to cut through soap scum and other buildup.
+Mr. Clean® Magic Erasers also work well for removing grime and residue from your shower doors, tile, and most bathroom surfaces.

-For an all-natural DIY cleaner for soap scum, try lemon juice.
+For an all-natural DIY shower glass cleaner for dirt and grime, try lemon juice.
 It may not have the acidic cutting power of vinegar, but it smells better and still cleans well.
-Here’s how to do it:
+Mixing up your homemade shower door cleaner couldn’t be simpler, whether you use fresh lemons or bottled lemon juice.

 - Combine three tablespoons of lemon juice and one cup of water in a spray bottle.